 So, irrespective of whether you bought your phone yesterday or five years ago, an add-on lens can make a huge difference to your shooting.
 It's always worth double-checking that your phone is compatible with the lens you want to buy before committing, as some are fussier than others.
 We've noted compatibility specs in our guide below, though if you have a lesser-known brand of smartphone (or perhaps one of the best budget camera phones), a little detective work may be required.

-As you will see, prices can vary massively depending on the manufacturer.
-Olloclip is considered the market leader, however there are plenty of other options from different manufacturers, and sometimes different models are available in Europe and the US.
+As you will see in our guide, prices of add-on lenses can vary massively.
+This depends in part on the manufacturer; Olloclip is considered the market leader, however there are plenty of other options from different manufacturers, and sometimes different models are available in Europe and the US.
 Some are also more expensive than others.

 However much you want to spend, we reckon you'll find the right lens for your phone in our guide to the best add-on lenses available for iPhones and Android smartphones.

 If you want to get the most out of the impressive camera tech of the iPhone 11 Pro Max, you'll want to invest in some of market-leader Olloclip's latest glass.
 This kit contains a 2x telephoto lens to give you more reach, as well as another lens that's actually two lenses in one: a 180-degree fisheye and a 15x Macro.
 This complete set gives you real versatility, which helps ease the pain of its slightly hefty price tag (we suppose that's the benefit of being the leading name in the business), and if you're planning on doing a lot of shooting with your iPhone 11 Pro Max, the investment is definitely one that's worth making.